A model for configuration spaces of points: Comparison to the Lambrechts--Stanley model through cyclic algebras

 Lambrechts and Stanley \cite{LS} show that for $A$ a Poincar\'e duality model for $M$ we have that $H(F(A,n))=H(\FM_M(n))$, and furthermore raise the following conjecture.

 \begin{conj}[\cite{LS}] If $A$ is a Poincar\'e duality model for the simply connected compact orientable manifold $M$ then $F(A,n)$ is a dgca model for $\Conf(M,n)$. \end{conj}

 A proof of (a slightly weaker form of) this statement is given in \cite{I}, using methods similar to ours.
-While in this paper we work with cyclic $\Com_{\infty}$ structures on $H(M)$, rather than Poincar\'e duality models to capture the real homotopy type ``with Poincar\'e duality'' for $M$. one can still deduce the conjecture of Lambrechts and Stanley from our methods.
+While in this paper we work with cyclic $\Com_{\infty}$ structures on $H(M)$, rather than Poincar\'e duality models to capture the real homotopy type ``with Poincar\'e duality'' for $M$, one can still deduce the conjecture of Lambrechts and Stanley from our methods, at least in the case that the dimension of $M$ is at least 4.
+(The case $M=S^2$ also follows from the computation in Appendix \ref{app:sphere}, leaving only the case $M=S^3$.)
 Let us sketch this reduction.